spineo/RGButterflyDocs/README.md

 ### Privacy, Access and Alerts

 This App does not store user or location information.
 Specific privacy settings must be enabled in order to access the Camera or Photo Library.
 Alerts cover a variety of use cases (though most alerts are informational).
-More information on Access and Alerts can be found __[here](AccessAndAlerts.md)__.
+More content related to _Access and Alerts_ can be found __[here](AccessAndAlerts.md)__.

 ### Programming Considerations

-[__This__](Programming.md) section gives an overview of the program structure and development process.
+[__This__](Programming.md) section gives a mostly high-level overview of the program structure and development process.

 ### Future Directions